 With its brilliant green color, matcha just looks healthier even if you have no idea why.
 But how does it taste?
 If you have tried matcha before and loved it, then you probably would have met some problems in describing how it tastes to friends and family.
-This is not uncommon, as good matcha usually tastes complex
+This is not uncommon, as good matcha usually tastes complex.

 The reason for this variety in aftertaste boils down to the farmer’s technique in cultivating the shaded growth phase before harvest.
 A tea master’s blending technique of different leaves (from different tea plants) also contributes to the creation of unique matcha tastes and blends.
-The shading process leads to the buildupaccumulation of amino acids and chlorophyll in the tea leaves in the final weeks before harvest, and the blending process by the tea master moderates the flavors, creating a highly enjoyable taste for drinkers.
+The shading process leads to the accumulation of amino acids and chlorophyll in the tea leaves in the final weeks before harvest, and the blending process by the tea master moderates the flavors, creating a highly enjoyable matcha taste for drinkers.

 What good matcha should taste like

 The matcha taste descriptions above are characteristic of good matcha.
 A skilled tea master will create matcha blends that are balanced, such that there is no one dominating taste that will overpower everything else.
 The taste will transition gradually and softly, into a pleasant aftertaste.

 In summary, good matcha should always have a smooth mouthfeel.
 Any initial bitterness should be subtle and blend gently with the taste receptors on your tongue.
 This should be followed by a slow, lingering after taste that starts with a light sweetness but ends in a nuanced, almost savory note.

 A bad matcha tends to be unbalanced with a dominant matcha flavor that is so potent that it tastes unpleasant.
 This usually means that the matcha is too bitter or astringent.
 The texture could also be unpleasant.
 However, do note that how you prepare matcha greatly affects its taste.
 In our experience, roughly a third of “bad” matcha experiences are due to improper preparation or storage.